Arnieboii11/URL-SHORTENER/README.md

 # URL-SHORTENER
-created a url shortener using python program
+Created a url shortener using python program